japila-books/spark-sql-internals/docs/spark-sql-JsonFileFormat.md

 # JsonFileFormat -- Built-In Support for Files in JSON Format

 [[shortName]]
-`JsonFileFormat` is a link:spark-sql-TextBasedFileFormat.adoc[TextBasedFileFormat] for *json* format (i.e. link:spark-sql-DataSourceRegister.adoc#shortName[registers itself to handle files in json format] and convert them to Spark SQL rows).
+`JsonFileFormat` is a spark-sql-TextBasedFileFormat.md[TextBasedFileFormat] for *json* format (i.e. spark-sql-DataSourceRegister.md#shortName[registers itself to handle files in json format] and convert them to Spark SQL rows).

 [source, scala]
 ----